IzzaNadeem/NYTimesBestSellerBooks/README.md

 # Overview
 Used the NYTimes Best Sellers Books API to load a list of best selling books in a collection view.
 The user is able to select different categories to view its best selling books.
 Selecting a book segues to a detail view controller where the user can see more information about the book and favorite the book.
 Favoriting a book saves it to the user's phone.
 The user should be able to view all the books that they have favorited.
-Favorites should persist between launches.
+Favorites persists between launches.
 The user is able to use a Settings page to set the default category that will be loaded in the list of recent best sellers.

 # Detailed Outline